 photo © Jason Keith

 I enjoy direct relationships with publishers in all major markets.
-I have attended the Frankfurt Book Fair every year since 1996 and the London Book Fair every year since 2000.
-Living in Barcelona helps keep me positive, healthy, and creative while also enabling spontaneous visits to any other European city for publisher meetings, literary festivals, and author events.
-Meanwhile, recognizing the importance of American publishing, I devote much of my time and attention to maintaining and expanding relationships in New York where I spend a few months of each year.
+I attended the Frankfurt Book Fair every year (1996-2020) and the London Book Fair every year (2000-2020)..
+Living in Spain helps keep me positive, healthy, and creative while also enabling spontaneous visits to any other European city for publisher meetings, literary festivals, and author events.
+Meanwhile, recognizing the importance of American publishing, I devote much of my time and attention to maintaining and expanding relationships in the USA where I spend a few months of each year.
+I also make regular visits to the UK.
 As an agent with one foot in Europe and the other foot in the USA, I am solidly positioned to be a reliable champion for authors in a changing world, and to expertly represent authors whose writing excites readers across countries and cultures.

 Authors whose work I've sold internationally have included Alan Bennett, John Boyne, Christopher Brookmyre, Jane Casey, Eleanor Catton, Alain de Botton, Nick Flynn, Ben Goldacre, Andrew Sean Greer, Steven Hall, Samantha Harvey, Nick Hornby, Erin Kelly, Nicole Krauss, Nick Lane, Simon Mawer, Colin McAdam, Ruth Rendell, Danny Wallace, Mark Watson, Kate Williams.

 If you would like to hear me talk about my journey into agenting listen to Jack Cheng's podcast See You In The Bookshelf - The Submission